-NOTE: Tracking the wrist was first performed with the model combining the second and third metacarpals (MC2-MC3) to reduce the effects of bone overlap and improve the matching accuracy.
+NOTE: Tracking of the wrist was first performed with a model that included the second and third metacarpals (MC2-MC3), to reduce the effects of bone overlap and improve the matching accuracy.
 After locating the combined DRR position and rotation in the radiographs, the matched and optimized MC2-MC3 locations were transformed to the MC3 partial image volume, and initial positions of the MC3 were seeded.
 Using these seeded positions, the MC3 was tracked.
 Similar to MC3, the radius, ulna, radial component, and carpal component in the videoradiographs during all tasks were also tracked.

 [Place Figure 4 Here]